 - Delineate how each component of a student’s grade is evaluated.

 - Indicate when deliverables are due and when assessments will occur.

 - Identify course materials and the degree to which they are required.

 - List your office hours or how you can be contacted outside of the classroom.

 - Make the current syllabus available prior to the beginning of the course.

 - Commit to timely grading and submitting of final grades.

-- Respond to student requests and inquiries in a prompt and respectful manner.
+- Respond to student requests and inquiries in a timely and respectful manner.

-- Provide students with feedback on their work, as well as the distribution of results.
+- Provide students with feedback on their work, as well as an indication of their standing in the course.